rahatarmanahmed/UTD-CS-SE-Assignments/README.md

 The code in this repository is not the best representative of my capabilities, merely proof of what I have done studying at UTD.

 My best projects are displayed on my personal webpage: http://rahatah.me/d

+## Hello Prospective Plagarizers

+You can't use my code for your class assignments.
+So don't.